 - suspicious system and network activities

-- compromise of sensitive information
+- compromise of sensitive or classified data

 - unauthorised access or attempts to access a system